eda-ricercatore/admin-notes/skill-set/higher-end-roles/computer-security.md

 	- Synthesize the analysis into dashboards or some form of reporting mechanism.
 + skill set:
 	- security O&M, security Operation & Maintenance, Operation & Maintenance security, O&M security
 + skill set:
+	- Design, deploy and operate cyber technologies in order to solve the security challenges in a technically diverse and complex environment
+	- Implement and develop in-house security tools and integrate open-source solutions
+	- Perform POCs and remain up-to-date and knowledgeable in regard to the latest security trends and emerging technologies
+	- In-depth knowledge of security concepts, architecture and methodologies from end to end perspective
+	- Strong background in most of the following topics: SIEM, Firewalls, IPS, NAC, EDR, DLP, OS Hardening, Vulnerability Management
+	- Knowledge with security aspects of networking, operating systems (Windows, Linux) and virtualization
+	- Coding/scripting capabilities – shell scripts (Python preferred)
+	- Self-motivated and an autodidact
+	- Team player
+	- Familiarity with working in DevOps oriented environment (Jenkins, OpenStack, Salt and Dockers) - Advantage
+	- Hold a professional certification in good standing (CISSP, GSEC) - Advantage
++ skill set:
 	- Research and design data security and privacy protection technologies in the cloud computing environment, including cloud data security storage, recovery and audit, cloud data processing and access control, cloud data deduplication and deletion, security data services related to cloud computing and big data, and junk information identification and filtering of big data.
 	- Lead compliance management of cloud data security and privacy protection.
 Identify data security and privacy protection risks, design a cloud data security governance framework, provide feasible security solutions, track identified risks, and perform post-event evaluation.